Cambridge University Amateur Dramatic Club: Activities

-to spread interest in the theory and practice of theatre, in all its aspects, by every possible means amongst those qualified to be members of the Club; to encourage the active involvement of the same regardless of previous experience; and to maintain interest in the running of the ADC Theatre.
+to spread interest in the theory and practice of theatre, in all its aspects, by every possible means amongst those qualified to be Members of the Club; to encourage the active involvement of the same regardless of previous experience; and to maintain interest in the participation of activities at the ADC Theatre.

-To this end, the club puts on a programme of professional and student-run workshops for actors, directors and technicians as well as a series of late-night experimental pieces known as One Night Stands.
+To this end, the club puts on a programme of professional and student-run workshops for actors, directors and technicians as well as a series of late-night experimental pieces known as Lateshows and stand-alone performances known as One Night Stands.

 Membership

 Anybody aged 17 or over, studying for a qualification at the University of Cambridge, or who is engaged in full-time study at any other educational institution within Cambridge is eligible for ordinary membership.

-From time to time special membership may be conferred onto people who do not otherwise qualify for ordinary membership.

-It is a requirement that anybody participating in a show put on by the club must have some class of membership status for insurance reasons.

 Committee

-The club is run on behalf of its members by a committee of fourteen students of the university.

-The President usually must have been a member of the committee the previous year and is elected by that committee, all other roles are elected by club members at the AGM, held in Lent Term.

-The committee is in charge of show selection and support, as well as organisation of one-off events such as the annual garden party, annual dinner, and freshers' squash.
+The club is run on behalf of its members by a committee of students of the university.
+The committee is in charge of show selection and support, as well as organisation of one-off events such as the annual garden party, annual club dinner, and freshers' fair.

 There is also a senior treasurer, who, by university statutes, must be a senior member of the university.
-This post is currently held by Dr Richard Barnes, the vice-master of Emmanuel College and senior treasurer of Amalgamated Clubs.